IBRice101/IBRice101.github.io/Talks/MinesweeperHackingWorkshop/index.md

 Now we're into the meat of the reversing process.
 Unfortunately, this executable has no "debug symbols", what you'll probably know as identifiers, or variable and function names.
 This isn't necessarily ideal from a reversing perspective, but from a learning perspective is pretty good, as it prompts you to really learn what each of the functions and variables actually do and how they actually work, as opposed to simply going off the identifier.
 I also get to teach you how to rename files!

 So...
 Remember how I said earlier that Minesweeper is "a 2D array of randomised values"?
 This is where that really comes into effect. **We need to find where the minefield is in code**.
 The first step to solving this challenge is to realise that the developers had to randomise this somehow, and the most likely way of doing that is by using `rand()`, a function inside the `MSVCRT.DLL` file, that has likely been imported.
-In the Symbol Tree, on the right of the screen, you will see a collection of directories that the program has kindly generated for us.
-To find `rand` go to `Imports > MSVCRT.DLL > rand`, as illustrated below
+This will be our anchor point.
+In the Symbol Tree, on the left of the screen, you will see a collection of directories that the program has kindly generated for us.
+To find `rand` go to `Imports > MSVCRT.DLL > rand`, as illustrated below.

 ![The symbol tree, with rand (inside imports) highlighted](media/Ghidra-6.png)